Last update: 1st Feb 2026

 such as the FRGS, Matching, and U.S. Embassy grants

-Invited as a reviewer of high-impact journals
+Invited as a reviewer of high-impact journals and prestigious publishers

 Nominated as a plenary speaker in prestigious events